No. 20 Washington St beats Boise St 47-44 in 3 overtimes

 In the second overtime, Washington State's Gerard Wicks scored on a 1-yard run for a 41-34 lead.
 Boise State responded with a 15-yard touchdown pass from Cozart to Wilson to tie it again.

 In the third overtime, Hoggarth kicked a 37-yard field goal for a 44-41 Boise State lead.
-Hilinski hit Morrow on the left side and he outraced defenders to the end zone for the winning points.
+Hilinski hit Morrow on the left side and he outraced defenders to the pylon for the winning points.

 Boise State's Alexander Mattison ran in from the 4 on the Broncos' first possession for a 7-0 lead.